Aims and activities

 Rosie Bailey has worked in finance in the City for 17 years, since studying mathematics at Oxford University.
 She comes from a family with a long-standing passion for science and engineering and is committed to passing that enthusiasm on to the next generation, including to her three daughters.

-She is currently Head of European Retail Investment Banking at the Royal Bank of Canada, having previously worked at Morgan Stanley and Lazard.
-She regularly advises large multinational corporations on strategy, acquisitions and financing; she is responsible for the bank’s relationships with key consumer and retail clients including Tesco and Unilever.
+Until recently, she was a Managing Director in Investment Banking at the Royal Bank of Canada, having previously worked at Morgan Stanley and Lazard.
+She advised large multinational corporations on strategy, acquisitions and financing and was responsible for the bank’s relationships with key consumer and retail clients including Tesco and Unilever.

 At STEM Learning, Rosie brings her significant experience in finance, strategy and corporate governance as Chair of the Audit Committee, Chair of the ENTHUSE Charitable Trust, Chair of the ENTHUSE Charitable Trust Audit Committee and as a key contributor to our overall strategy.